icomefromthenet/mysqlfastintervallookup/src/tree/how.md

 Part C - Left and right nodes
 --------------------------------------
-To query an intersection we need three result sets the first set is the values on the left of forkNode the second is values on the right of the forkNode and the last set is the forkNodes between the upper and lower bounds of the interval.
+To query an intersection we need three result sets.

+1. The first set is the values on the left which are guaranteed to overlap with the lower bound that searhing for.Part A - The Fork Node
+2. The second is values on the right which are guaranteed to overlap with the upperbound
+3. The last set inner query is not materialized by a procedure.
+It will find all intervals between the upper and lower bounds of the search.

-These procedures use a loop to decent the tree heirarchy to find forkNodes that are either on the left or right avoiding I/O while traversing.
-However when a node is found it needs to be recorded and since MYSQL procedures can not return result sets the values are stored in a temp table and as the table is using the memory engine, we avoid disk I/O.
+These procedures use a loop to decend the tree using arithmetic without any I/O operations and when a node is found it is collected in a memory table however since MYSQL procedures can not return inline results the values are instead stored in a temp table using the memory engine to avoid disk I/O.

 ```mysql